rxnda/rxnda-forms/README.md

 ## In Brief

-The RxNDA Form Confidentiality Agreements are generic confidentiality agreements, also known as nondisclosure agreements or "NDAs", that aim to be:
+The RxNDA form nondisclosure agreements are generic nondisclosure agreements, or "NDAs", that aim to be:

 - orthodox in substance, ticking all the boxes for NDAs used routinely between United States companies before exploring a sale or collaboration